threepointone/rakt/packages/rakt/docs/patterns.md

 - you start getting bug reports that the carousel doesn't 'work', because while you're rendering the carousel (controls and all), you still need to load the whole js bundle just so that controls works, but that doesn't stop people from clicking on them before that
 - specific to react- when you start up a react app on an SSRed page, you need to have the modules and data corresponding to that html ready, for react's first pass when you call .render()...
 - as an example - consider the osm maps block; perhaps we'd like to 'universally' render the tiles on the server, yet load the javascript corresponding to it, asynchronously. with the react model, we won't be able to preserve the tiles we rendered, leaving us to blow the tiles away and show a loading spinner instead.
 - finally, how do we do this *consistently*?
 Product requirements can change on a daily basis, and you don't want to rewrite your stack for any of these options.
-Is there a single, *SIMPLE* model that unifies all the above requirements?
+Is there a single, *SIMPLE* model that unifies all the above requirements, hiding the implementation details?
 - etc etc etc

 This list isn't meant to intimidate :) If you notice, these are problems we've been solving for years, with mutable DOMs and a hack or two.
 The answers are a little hazier in the react world, this is my take with rakt.